A Brief History of The Lamp Repair Shop

 This is me in 1986, the earliest picture of my first mini repair shop called Irving Repair & Metalwork.
 This was when I finally got my act together and started gathering tools to not only repair but to create things in a hallway of a house on Irving Street.

 By 1994 I was working out of a 200 square-foot room overlooking Route 1 in Thorton Heights, South Portland(right), and I was already creating fantastic, one-of-a-kind lights from found treasures.
 A feature story about those lamps made it into the local papers.
-From then on the waiting list for my services grew to several weeks, and I moved to a bigger place in Willard Square, SoPo.
+From then on the waiting list for my services grew to several weeks, so I moved to a bigger place in Willard Square, SoPo.

 With no desire to have employees to worry about, I split the business in two and handed the polishing business over to a friend as a separate entity.
-The lamp repair and custom lighting business continued under a new name: The Lamp Repair Shop, LLC.
+The lamp repair and custom lighting business continued under a new name: The Lamp Repair Shop.
 This was a much more appropriate name considering the type of business it was.

 Today, over thirty years and 43,000 repairs later, The Lamp Repair Shop is still going strong offering our clients an old fashioned style of customer service.
-A place where you can talk to the owner, who will be doing the work, and you can expect your repair to be done right the first time with a quarantee to back it up.
+A place where you can talk to the owner, who will be doing the work, and you can expect your repair to be done right the first time with a guarantee to back it up.
 And while you are here visiting, you can check out the huge selection of restored, antique lighting as well as a nice collection of unique, hand crafted, quality built lamps.